 |Fig. 4 Image from personal collection, 2014|

-A few gentle rotations of the brush is all it takes to clean even the densest of bristles because the bumpy texture of the dish does most of the work.
-After swatting the brush under the faucet a couple more times, the wash is complete!
+A few gentle rotations of the brush can clean even the densest of bristles because the bumpy texture of the dish does most of the work.
+After swatting the brush under the faucet a couple times, the wash is complete!

 |Fig. 5 Image from personal collection, 2014|